WaleedJaved/RepData_PeerAssessment1/PA1_template.md

 final_data = data.frame(newData,typeOfDay)

 ```
-Then, two subsets of "final_data" are extracted based on the type of day:
+Then, two subsets of "final_data" are extracted based

 ```{r}
 # weekday_data will be data for weekdays